benmolineaux/bold-quartz/content/authors/admin/_index.md

 ---
 # Display name
-title: Al’utuwüchi Chillkatuwe Mapudungun Mew
+title: Füta amulel Chillkatuwe Mapudungun Mew

 # Is this the primary user of the site?
 superuser: true